Families

 Family workers provide parent education, information, support and strategies to increase understanding of child & adolescent development, promote effective communication, address challenging behaviours and increase cooperation.
 Family workers can also help to create connections to available community resources and additional supports.

-One-to-one Family Support is a free, confidential service for parents and caregivers with children and youth ages 0-13, and funded by the Ministry of Children and Family Development.
+One-to-one Family Support is a free, confidential service for parents and caregivers with children and youth ages 0-13 in South Surrey & White Rock (south of 48th Avenue & west of 196th Street).

 Self-referrals and community referrals are welcome.
 Hours of service are flexible and include evenings.

-For more info & to make a referral, please email referrals@alexhouse.net or call 604-538-5060
+For more information & to make a referral, please email referrals@alexhouse.net or call 604-538-5060

-Our referral form can also be
+Referral form can be downloaded here

 Positively Parenting Series